Project News

 Global financiers have pledged grants to be used on road expansion projects.

-The government requires more than Sh500 billion to complete the construction of all roads classified as highways, according to Roads minister Franklin Bett.
+Kenya requires more than Sh500 billion to complete the construction of all roads classified as highways, Roads Minister Franklin Bett has said.

-The minister told The Star on Saturday that the European Union, the World Bank and the Japanese government had pledged grants to be used on road expansion and maintenance projects.
+The minister said on Saturday that the European Union, the World Bank, and the Japanese government had pledged grants to be used on road projects.

 The road also known as Dongo Kundu Bypass is aimed at de-congesting Mombasa by providing an alternative to the Likoni ferry by linking the mainland with the south coast.
 It is the second largest project after the LAPSSET Corridor.